Now accepting new patients — call 212-328-1180

 Can I do this alongside PT or strength training?

 Yes.
-Many athletes use CST as a recovery input alongside strength, mobility, and rehab, especially during intense blocks.
+Many athletes use CST as a recovery input alongside strength, mobility, and rehab, especially during intense training blocks.
+It is meant to complement that care, not replace it.

 Schedule a session